-Discussion in 'ROLEPLAY GRAVEYARD' started by wolfs rain, May 4, 2014.
+Discussion in 'THREAD ARCHIVES' started by wolfs rain, May 4, 2014.

 terra was wandering aimlessly through he markets looking at what the merchants had to sell.
 She had already got the gear she need to get out of the city.

 Silv frown when he foud out he was stuck in this place however it was just an VRMMORPG.
 He had played dozens of MMORPG's before and this was only going to be easier.
 Sure his life was on the line but with the right build and a careful strategy as well as a well placed skill every now and then he would be golden.
 Of course that didn't mean he was going to go out and be reckless either, he would target isolated monsters and take them out.
 This way he wouldn't have to worry about anybody else.